Robert A. Winn

-Robert A. Winn is an American pulmonologist who is the Director and Lipman Chair in Oncology at the Virginia Commonwealth University Massey Cancer Center.
+Robert A. Winn is an American pulmonologist who is the Cancer Center Director at Fox Chase Cancer Center and Senior Associate Dean for Cancer Research Innovation at the Lewis Katz School of Medicine at Temple University.
 His research considers the cellular mechanisms that drive the development of lung cancer.
 He has also investigated health disparities in cancer treatment and the development of strategies to eliminate mistrust amongst African-American communities.

 Early life and education

 Winn was born and raised in Buffalo, New York.
 He was the first member of his family to attend college.
 He started studying psychology at the University of Notre Dame, where he was supported by a football scholarship.
-He was encouraged to train as a physician, and completed a bachelor's degree in medicine at the University of Michigan.
+He was encouraged to train as a physician, and completed his MD at the University of Michigan.
 At Michigan, he was taught by Francis Collins, who inspired him to combine clinical practice and academic research.
 He specialized in internal medicine, and completed an internship and residency at Rush University Medical Center.
 Winn was then a fellow in pulmonary medicine at the University of Colorado Health Sciences Center.
 He became interested in lung cancer.
 At the time, the only treatments available were based on cisplatin, and the outcomes were not good.